 Our staff are a group of dedicated individuals that come together with one common goal: giving campers the best week of their summer!
 Each of our three camps have a total of around 30 full time summer staff.
 In addition, between 1 and 4 volunteers join for a week at a time.
 As this is such a large staff it is important that everyone is able to work effectively in a large group.

 All staff must have proof of a Standard First Aid and CPR-C prior to the start date.
 A criminal record check completed within 6 months of the start of camp with a vulnerable sector search is also mandatory.
 We also recommend a Hep A and B vaccination prior to employment.

 3 Coordinators: Head Coordinator, Counselling Coordinator and Program Coordinator (and the Leader in Transition Coordinator at Camp Squamish).
 The coordinators are responsible for the hiring, training and evaluating the summer camp staff.
 Head Coordinators are paid $2600/month and other coordinators are paid $2200/month.

-1 Registered Nurse: The Nurse is responsible for overseeing the health and safety at camp.
+2 Registered Nurse: The Nurse is responsible for overseeing the health and safety at camp.
 They administer medication, monitor special diets, and administer first aid.
 Click here for a list of Important Staff Dates and Camp Session Dates.
 RNs are paid $4000/ month ($25/hour).

-Leader in Training Counsellors: The Leader in Training Program is only offered at Camp Squamish.
-Counsellors for this program will work closely with the LIT Coordinator to run leadership training activities (including a 6 day canoe trip) for young leaders.
+The Leader in Transition Program: The LIT Program is only offered at Camp Squamish.
+Counsellors for this program will work closely with the LIT Coordinator to run leadership training activities (including a 5 day canoe trip) for young leaders.
 LIT counsellors will also spend at least 1 week as a counsellor for kids camp.
 L.I.T counsellors are paid the same wages as new and return staff.

 If you are interested in applying to work at camp check out the application process: